This article discusses poisoning from copper.

 - Vitamin and mineral supplements (copper is an essential micronutrient, but too much can be deadly)

-Symptoms may include:
+Symptoms of long-term exposure include:

 - Burning sensation

 - Diarrhea (often bloody and may be blue in color)